qgis/QGIS-Documentation/source/docs/training_manual/rasters/terrain_analysis.rst

 #. :menuselection:`Processing --> GDAL --> Raster miscellaneous --> Raster calculator`;
 #. :menuselection:`SAGA --> Raster calculus --> Raster calculator`.

-Each tool is leading to the same results, but the syntax could be slightly different or some operators could not be available for everyone.
+Each tool is leading to the same results, but the syntax may be slightly different and the availability of operators may vary.

 We will use :menuselection:`Processing --> Raster Analysis --> Raster calculator`.